keenanhi/keenanhi.github.io/blog/about/_posts/2016-04-11-What-Is-Get-Mastered.md

 I had heard of mastering being the stage where this "extra something" is added by professionals.
 Unfortunately, typical mastering services were completely beyond my budget, while any cheaper services or automated softwares I could find were not cutting it at all.
 Even more than that though, I wanted someone who knew what they were doing to listen to my music and not only give my track a professional sound, but give me feedback on what I could be doing better.
 And I couldn't find that outside of my college classrooms.

-**That is why I created Get Mastered: as a way for musicians, recording hobbyists, and other audio professionals to foster a direct relationship with an experienced mastering engineer, and not only amazing recordings, but learn how to become better producers in the process.**
+**That is why I created Get Mastered: as a way for musicians, recording hobbyists, and other audio professionals to foster a direct relationship with an experienced mastering engineer, and not only create amazing recordings, but learn how to become better producers in the process.**

-Despite our extensive experience with audio, we are just launching as a business, so please let us know if you see anything you think we can improve.
-Whether technological, or concerning any part of our service, please send all feedback, questions, or concerns to <a href="mailto:services@getmastered.com?Subject=Feedback" target="_top">services@getmastered.com</a>.

 ## Here's to making amazing music, together!